 What do monogamous and non-monogamous ways of living have to do with social discourses, norms, power and gender relations?

-How accepted, discriminated, and/or emancipatory are 'alternative' models of relationships and family beyond the hetero- and mononormative couple relationship?
+How accepted, discriminated, and/or emancipatory are 'alternative' relationship and family models beyond the hetero-, mono- and amatonormative couple relationship?

 I am working on a Sociology of Desire that combines empirical qualitative research with post-structuralist and queerfeminist perspectives.